 EOTAS is only available to children/young people with an EHCP, in specific and exceptional circumstances.
 EOTAS will only be considered after the Council has exhausted all options to support a child/young person's needs in an education setting.
-EOTAS is funded by Surrey County Council.
-Arrangements made under this provision will be regularly reviewed to ensure that the child/young person is receiving the right provision that meets their needs and to ensure they are supported into their next stage of learning and development.
+EOTAS is funded by Surrey County Council with the intention of supporting the child/young person's full-time return to an appropriate education setting.